diegolsarmiento/ngrx-data/README.md

 Its also possible to install the modules as usual using npm:

     npm install

-This should take a couple of minutes.
-If there are issues, please post the complete error message in the Questions section of the course.

 # To Run the Development Backend Server